Preciso-GR/preciso-supply-chain-agent/README.md

 The responsive web experience is now framed as a supply-chain analyst console:

+- a working home screen with a `Get Started` entry into the analyst chat;
 - a setup panel for PRECISO MCP status, source documents, and local LLM provider setup;
 - a conversation-first analyst workspace for supported dependency-tracing questions;
 - local text-document upload for Markdown, text, CSV, and JSON sources;